treefrogframework/treefrog-framework/docs/user-guide/en/view/otama-template-system.md

 ## Otama Operator

-The following table describes the Otama operator which we’ve been discussing.
+The following table describes the Otama operator which we've been discussing.

 <div class="table-div" markdown="1">